 Meta-emotions are emotions that automatically react to other emotions (Jäger & Banninger-Huber, 2015; Predatu, David & Maffei, 2020).
-For instance, a primary negative feeling (sadness) can cause a greater secondary negative feeling (despair) which may cause an even greater tertiary negative feeling (depression).
-Meta-emotions are instances of positive feedback, wherein the emotional response to a primary emotion intensifies the overall emotional experience, leading to an amplified response.
-Meta-emotions occur as low-level reactive processes that are largely involuntary and unconscious, making them difficult to intervene in.
+For instance, a primary negative emotion (sadness) can cause a greater secondary negative emotion (despair) which may cause an even greater tertiary negative emotion (depression).
+Meta-emotions are instances of positive feedback, in which an emotional response to a primary emotion intensifies the overall emotional experience, leading to an amplified response.
+Meta-emotions occur as lowlevel reactive processes that are largely unconscious and involuntary, making them difficult to intervene in.

-While various therapeutic practices aim to control the resulting effects of meta-emotions such as anxiety and depression, techniques such as detached mindfulness and Vipassana aim to address the source, which is considered the false perception of affective permanence.
+While therapeutic practices aim to control the resulting effects of meta-emotions such as anxiety and depression, techniques such as detached mindfulness and Vipassana aim to address the source, which is considered the false perception of affective permanence.
 To date, we lack a mechanistic understanding of precisely how detached mindfulness breaks through the illusion of affective permanence and disengages emotional reactivity.
-To clarify this mechanism, we will apply a model of metacognitive skill learning that articulates the components involved in this process and how they interact.
-Central to this explanation is a process referred to as proceduralization, a framework that is common among skill theories.
-We will first discuss the relevant components of metacognition and their expression in the cognitive architecture ACT-R. We will then discuss how these components interact in proceduralization to produce the active mechanism in detached mindfulness.
+To clarify this mechanism, we will apply a model of metacognitive skill that articulates the components involved in this process and how they interact.
+Central to this explanation is a process referred to as proceduralization, a framework common among skill theories.
+We will first discuss the relevant components of metacognition and their expression in the cognitive architecture ACT-R. We will then explore how the components of proceduralization function to produce the therapeutic mechanism active in detached mindfulness.